 * * * *

-“Family Emission Limit (FEL)” refers to the exhaust emission levels to which an engine family is certified under the averaging, banking, and trading program incorporated by reference in title 13, CCR section 1956.8.
+“Family Emission Limit (FEL)” refers to the exhaust emission levels to which an engine family is certified under the averaging, banking, and trading program incorporated by reference in title 13, CCR section 1956.8 or 1956.8.2, whichever is applicable.

 * * * *

-“Federal Test Procedure (FTP) test” refers to an exhaust emission test conducted according to the test procedures incorporated by reference in title 13, CCR section 1956.8(b) and (d) that is used to determine compliance with the FTP standard to which an engine is certified.
+“Federal Test Procedure (FTP) test” refers to an exhaust emission test conducted according to the test procedures incorporated by reference in title 13, CCR section 1956.8(b) and (d) or 1956.8.2, whichever is applicable, that is used to determine compliance with the FTP standard to which an engine is certified.

-“FTP cycle”.
-For engines certified on an engine dynamometer, FTP cycle refers to the engine dynamometer schedule in 40 CFR appendix 1 of part 86, section (f)(1), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Otto-Cycle Engines,” or section (f)(2), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Diesel Engines,” as those sections existed on January 25, 2018, and incorporated by reference herein.
+“FTP cycle.”
+For 2010 to 2026 model year engines certified on an engine dynamometer, FTP cycle refers to the engine dynamometer schedule in 40 CFR appendix 1 of part 86, section (f)(1), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Otto-Cycle Engines,” or section (f)(2), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Diesel Engines,” as those sections existed on January 25, 2018, and incorporated by reference herein.
+For 2026 model year engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, the manufacturer may elect to define FTP cycle as the engine dynamometer schedule in 40 CFR 1036.512 entitled “Federal Test Procedure,” as that section existed on October 24, 2024, and incorporated by reference herein.
+For 2027 and subsequent model year engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, FTP cycle refers to the engine dynamometer schedule in 40 CFR 1036.512 entitled “Federal Test Procedure,” as that section existed on October 24, 2024.

-“FTP standard” refers to the certification exhaust emission standards and test procedures applicable to the FTP cycle incorporated by reference in title 13, CCR sections 1956.8(b) and (d) to which the engine is certified.
+“FTP standard” refers to the certification exhaust emission standards and test procedures applicable to the FTP cycle incorporated by reference in title 13, CCR sections 1956.8(b) and (d) or 1956.8.2, whichever is applicable, to which the engine is certified.

 * * * *

-“Heavy heavy-duty engine” is defined in title 13, CCR section 1956.8(i).
+“Heavy heavy-duty engine” is defined in title 13, CCR section 1956.8(j) or 1956.8.2, whichever is applicable.

 * * * *

-“Light heavy-duty engine” is defined in title 13, CCR section 1956.8(i).
+“Light heavy-duty engine” is defined in title 13, CCR section 1956.8(j) or 1956.8.2, whichever is applicable.

 * * * *

-“Medium heavy-duty engine” is defined in title 13, CCR section 1956.8(i).
+“Medium heavy-duty engine” is defined in title 13, CCR section 1956.8(j) or 1956.8.2, whichever is applicable.

 * * * *